 Golden Gate: This small space is located under the S-Bahn arches and has a loose door policy.

 They play electro, techno, acid, electronic and industrial music at high volume continuously from Thursday to Sunday inclusive.

-The Haus of Weekend: One of the most famous locations, which offers a great panoramic view from the inside of an old office building and a roof terrace.
+The Haus of Weekend: One of the most famous locations, offering a great panoramic view from inside an old office building and a roof terrace.

 The Frannz in the Kulturbrauerei offers disco and rock music on several dance floors, one of the most famous events is „Die schöne Party“.
-If you also like concerts and good drinks you can drop by there.
+If you also like concerts and good drinks, you can visit the Frannz.

-Otherwise go directly to the Kulturbrauerei, there is a full program with DJs of all stripes and live performances of bands and several dance events, such as the Alte Kantine, the Kesselhaus and the Soda.
+Otherwise, head straight to the Kulturbrauerei, where there is a full programme with DJs of all stripes and live performances by bands and several dance events, such as the Alte Kantine, the Kesselhaus and the Soda.
 The Grand in Mitte, near the Brandenburg Gate, is the dance temple of the young rich and beautiful; this is where the high society of the night meets at the moment.

-Not far away, you’ll find „The Pearl“ – young and chic on Fasanenstraße, with classy lounge furnishings and a good dose of R’n’B, house and disco classics from the tape.
+Not far away is „The Pearl“ – young and chic on Fasanenstraße, with classy lounge furnishings and a good portion of R’n’B, house and disco classics from the tape.